-The Department of Nursing offers a three- or four-year program for Licensed Practical Nurses, leading to the Bachelor of Science in Nursing degree and eligibility to take the required RN licensure examination (NCLEX-RN).
+This is a three- or four-year program for Licensed Practical Nurses (LPNs), designed for you to get a Bachelor of Science in Nursing (BSN) degree and gain eligibility to take the required RN licensure examination (NCLEX-RN).
 This program is designed specifically for graduates of state-approved Practical Nursing programs.

 BIOL 222 - Human Physiology

 CHEM 109 - Chemistry for the Health Sciences I

 CORE 100 - Franciscan Life

 NURS 230 - Nursing Care of the Adult Client I